2-REC/hugo-myportfolio-theme/README.md

 * `button_image`: The image used for the button.
 * `button_text`: The text displayed on the button.
 * `button_icon`: The icon used for the button.<br>
-    Additional sub-fields must be defined for the icon:<br>
+    Additional subfields must be defined for the icon:<br>
     * `icon`: The name of the icon
     * `pack`: The pack/library of the icon